jeremyburr/navicube/README.md

-# NaviCube
+# PsyBurr-Redux

-Single-page NodeJS brochure application using the react-redux bindings.
-Demo at http://psyburr.com.
+This is an abandoned legacy implementation of my personal website - psyburr.com.
+It uses the react-redux bindings to manage application state across sections.
+It compiles and works as expected, but its UI is unfinished.

-It includes redux-thunk, redux-promise, redux-logger, redux-bootstrap, and Radium to dispatch asynchronous actions, add mobile responsiveness, manage inline styles, and debug.
-The browser console is configured to print state action objects using the logger.
-CSS3 transforms is used to build a 3D cube and bring it to life.
-Webpack is also used.
+It includes redux-thunk, redux-promise, redux-logger, and Radium to dispatch asynchronous actions, manage inline styles, and debug.
+The 3D cube is built with CSS3 transforms.

-Comments and indentation fixes coming soon...